Political Science

 Law School and Graduate Study

 The political science major is an excellent preparatory course for the student seeking admission to law school.
-The combination of constitutional and policy studies equips students with the requisite body of theory and practice associated with success in law school.
+The combination of constitutional and policy studies with foundational texts and critical thinking helps prepare students not only to be successful applicants but also successful law students.

 Career Paths for the Political Science Major